This list was updated on November 7th, 2018 to include changes in pricing and information

 For the best sound, listen with the Monoprice Monolith M565

-The Monoprice Monolith M565 are priced a hair under $200 and still manage to implement planar magnetic drivers.
+The Monoprice Monolith M565 is priced a hair under $200 and still manage to implement planar magnetic drivers.
 As a disclaimer, these aren’t the best sounding headphones under $200 because they’re the most neutral; they’re not.
 Rather, they’re the best because they transition listeners from the world of consumer audio to hi-fi audio.
 Some may balk at the overemphasized bass, but the Monoprice Monolith cast a wide net, pleasing a majority of listeners.

 Monoprice Monolith M565Full Review